-All School groups need to depart from Makassar Airport (UPG) after 10:00hrs on the Saturday your expedition ends.
+All School groups need to depart from Jakarta Airport (CGK) after 2000hrs, or from Makassar Airport (UPG) after 1800hrs on the Saturday the expedition ends.

 When flights have been booked, you will be issued a Booking Form which will provide specific details relevant to your internal travel package.

 As part of the internal travel package it is possible to arrange additional nights in Makassar or Jakarta before and after your expedition, and the relevant airport transfers.
 Your internal travel package includes all flights, hotels and transfers as indicated by your Booking Form.
 Please note however it does not include meals.